morgan girvin

 PLANNING

-There was a lot of prep work that went in to this one, specifically trawling through a list of the episodes and making note of anything I could reference.
-For anyone unfamiliar, the first 3 seasons of the show (and the movie that follows) are considered the ‘Golden Era’ of Spongebob material, and this is the period that I’m most familiar with.
+There was a lot of prep work that went into this one, specifically trawling through a list of the episodes and making note of anything I could reference.
+For anyone unfamiliar, the first 3 seasons of the show (and the movie that follows) are generally considered the ‘Golden Era’ of Spongebob material, and this is the period that I’m most familiar with.
 So that’s what I decided to work with.
 There are probably a whole cohort of characters that have been introduced in the seasons since then, but I felt I’d have enough on my plate if I just stuck with the early episodes that I was (oh so) familiar with.
 When scrolling through the aforementioned list, I found I was able to recall most of the stories pretty easily and thus knew what I wanted to include as Easter Eggs.
 There were a few where I had to read the plot synopsis, but thankfully not so many that it became overly time-consuming.

 In the illustration I did, there’s references to quite a lot of those early episodes, but not every single one.
-Some episodes felt like they didn’t have anything visually exciting that I could take and some of them I didn’t want to just shoe-horn in for the sake of it, so I tried not to beholden myself to the idea of referencing every single one.
+Some episodes felt like they didn’t have anything visually exciting that I could take from, and others I didn’t want to just shoe-horn in for the sake of it, so I tried not to beholden myself to the idea of referencing every single one.
 If you want to spoil yourself for what I chose, and what was left out, I have a Google Spreadsheet here that you’re welcome to peruse!

 DEVELOPMENT